BofA says it should owe zero penalty in 'Hustle' fraud case

-NEW YORK (Reuters) - Bank of America Corp urged a U.S. federal judge to impose no penalty even after a jury found it liable for fraud over the sale of defective mortgages by its Countrywide Financial unit.
+NEW YORK, Nov 21 (Reuters) - Bank of America Corp urged a U.S. federal judge to impose no penalty even after a jury found it liable for fraud over the sale of defective mortgages by its Countrywide Financial unit.

 Investigators said a Countrywide process known as “Hustle,” as well as “High Speed Swim Lane” and “HSSL,” had rewarded employees for the quantity of loans produced and eliminated checkpoints meant to ensure that the mortgages were sound.